cosmin-bianu/heart-pal-ai/README.md

 ```
 pip install tensorflow
 ```
 Wait for the installation to finish.
 It will take a while.
-You can find the full Tensorflow install and troubleshooting guide on their website.
+You can find the full Tensorflow install and troubleshooting guide [here](https://www.tensorflow.org/install/).

 ## Usage